jhpyle/docassemble/_docs/functions.md

    saved, they will overwrite the previous interview answers instead of creating a new step in the session.
 The default behavior is to create a new step in the session.
+* `read_only`: if set to `True`, then the interview answers will not be saved after the action completes, and the operation of the action will not prevent concurrent processes from accessing the interview answers.
+If `read_only` is true, then `overwrite` has no effect.

 Here is an example interview that uses `run_action_in_session()`, among other functions for manipulating other sessions.